Parvseth/MapitaiProject/README.md

 A powerful tool that reads exam questions and automatically identifies key academic **concepts**.
 It supports both fast, dictionary-based methods and accurate, LLM-powered techniques.
 Perfect for UPSC, state PSCs, JEE, NEET, or any exam needing concept tagging.

 ---
+### Prompt Used for testing :
+Give me the: key historical, cultural, or subject-related concepts present in the following question.
+Focus only on named entities, terminology, historical references, philosophical ideas, or subject-matter concepts that the question is testing knowledge of

 ## 📖 Overview